Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 By Grant Stoddard

-Reviewed by Patrick McGrath, PhD
+Reviewed byPatrick McGrath, PhD

 Understanding skin picking

-As we’ve already mentioned, skin picking is a repetitive behavior characterized by the irresistible urge to pick at one’s skin.
+As we’ve mentioned, skin picking is a repetitive behavior characterized by the irresistible urge to pick at one’s skin.

-“With skin-picking, there’s a set of physical impacts,” says April Kilduff, MA, LCPC, LMHC, and Clinical Trainer at NOCD.
-“In some cases, people will actually pick through the skin, creating an open wound, and later, scars.
-This damage isn’t just unsightly; it can also lead to infection.
-But there’s also a set of emotional impacts.
-People’s inability to resist the urge to pick at their skin can result in poor self-esteem and leave them thinking things like, ‘Why can’t I just stop picking?
+“With skin-picking, there’s a set of physical impacts.
+In some cases, you’ll actually pick through the skin, creating an open wound, and later, scars.
+This damage isn’t just unsightly; it can lead to infection.
+And there’s also a set of emotional impacts,” says April Kilduff, MA, LCPC, LMHC, and Clinical Trainer at NOCD.
+“If you’re unable to resist the urge to pick your skin, it can cause poor self-esteem and leave you thinking things like, ‘Why can’t I just stop picking?
 What’s wrong with me?’
-If the picking is in a place that isn’t covered by clothing, some people are likely to either spend a lot of time and effort covering them up with makeup.
-Others may just start limiting how much they interact with other people because of their appearance and the shame or embarrassment they feel about it.
-These physical and emotional impacts are felt regardless of the skin picking’s underlying cause.”
+If the picking is in a place that isn’t covered by clothing, you might either spend a lot of time and effort covering the sores up with makeup, or limit how much you interact with other people because of the shame or embarrassment you feel about your appearance.”

-Skin-picking as a symptom of ADHD
+Is skin-picking a symptom of ADHD?

 ADHD is a neurodevelopmental disorder characterized by inattention, hyperactivity, and impulsivity.
 The underlying impulsivity and hyperactivity associated with ADHD can contribute to skin-picking behaviors.
 Indeed, research has shown that skin-picking commonly appears in people with the disorder